Fascism and ideology: Socialism and communism

 However, the agency and genuine belief of fascists was recognised by some communist writers, like Antonio Gramsci, Palmiro Togliatti and Otto Bauer, who instead believed fascism to be a genuine mass movement that arose as a consequence of the specific socio-economic conditions of the societies it arose in.
 Despite the mutual antagonism that would later develop between the two, the attitude of communists towards early fascism was more ambivalent than it might appear from the writings of individual communist theorists.
 In the early days, Fascism was sometimes perceived as less of a mortal rival to revolutionary Marxism than as a heresy from it.
 Mussolini's government was one of the first in Western Europe to diplomatically recognise the USSR, doing so in 1924.
 On 20 June 1923, Karl Radek gave a speech before the Comintern in which he proposed a common front with the Nazis in Germany.
 However, the two radicalisms were mutually exclusive and they later become profound enemies.

 While fascism is opposed to Bolshevism, both Bolshevism and fascism promote the one-party state and the use of political party militias.
 Fascists and communists also agree on the need for violent revolution to forge a new era, and they hold common positions in their opposition to liberalism, capitalism, individualism and parliamentarism.
+Fascists and Soviet communists both created totalitarianism systems after coming into power and both used violence and terror when it was advantageous to do so.
+However, unlike communists, fascists were more supportive of capitalism and defended economic elites.

 Fascism denounces democratic socialism as a failure.
 Fascists see themselves as supporting a moral and spiritual renewal based on a warlike spirit of violence and heroism, and they condemn democratic socialism for advocating "humanistic lachrimosity" such as natural rights, justice, and equality.
 Fascists also oppose democratic socialism for its support of reformism and the parliamentary system that fascism typically rejects.